DISEASE/DISORDER:

 Environmental

 Environmental modifications, the use of assistive equipment and technology and acquisition of personal attendants are ways to support individuals with SCI.
-Home and work modifications such as providing ramps, widening doors, lowering workspaces and removing rugs facilitate wheelchair access and independence.
+Home and work modifications such as providing ramps, widening doors, adjustable height workspaces, and removing rugs facilitate wheelchair access and independence.
 Environmental control devices allow persons with high injuries to access their environment independently.
+Problems with transportation, inaccessibility of the natural and built environment, and pain have been identified as significant barriers to social and community participation.10

 Social role and social support system